nRF24/RF24/COMMON_ISSUES.md

 2. Needs shielding from electromagnetic interference.
 Shielding usually works best when it has a path to ground (GND pin), but this connection to the GND pin is not required.
 It is important that the sheilding does not touch any current carrying parts.
    - Professionals tend to use a faraday cage/mesh to implement electromagnetic shielding, but it can be pricey for this scenario.
-   - A quick do-it-yourself solution (as proof-of-concept) would be to wrap the PA/LNA module with electrical tape and then wrap foil around the electrical tape (for shielding) while being very careful to not let the foil touch any current carrying parts (like the GPIO pins,the antenna mount, and the soldier joints for the antenna mount). <br>
+   - A quick do-it-yourself solution (as proof-of-concept) would be to wrap the PA/LNA module with electrical tape and then wrap foil around the electrical tape (for shielding) while being very careful to not let the foil touch any current carrying parts (like the GPIO pins, the antenna mount, and the soldier joints for the antenna mount). <br>
    See [![ghetto_shielding_1.png](https://github.com/nRF24/RF24/blob/master/images/ghetto_sheilding_1.png)](https://github.com/nRF24/RF24/blob/master/images/ghetto_sheilding_1.png)
    and [![ghetto_shielding_2.png](https://github.com/nRF24/RF24/blob/master/images/ghetto_sheilding_2.png)](https://github.com/nRF24/RF24/blob/master/images/ghetto_sheilding_2.png)